 The games we have today are much more involved than in the past.
 Realistic graphics helped pave the way for near-realistic games.
 With the advancement of virtual reality, we will see gaming addiction increase dramatically.
 While realistic graphics are a part of gaming addiction, immersion is more important.

 What is immersion?
-Immersion is entering the game in a way the user feels they matter.
+Immersion is entering the game in a way that the user feels they matter.
 Becoming part of a world is key to creating an addictive game.
-Players who feel their decisions matter and feel important within the game will be more likely to return.
-Some of the most addictive games are MMORPG’s where users enter a virtual world with thousands of players who form groups of players.
-These games are highly immersive, as the player’s actions matter to the group and the game in general.
-When I was addicted to my online game, I greatly influenced the events of the world.
-The creators of the game themselves hated me as I often defeated them.
-I was important in the world, and these feelings transferred to my real life.
-By feeling important in a game, I feel important overall.
-Gaming today often includes being immersed in a world with real-life people you can interact with.
+Players who feel their decisions matter and that they are important within the game will be more likely to return.
+Some of the most addictive games are MMORPGs, where users enter a virtual world with thousands of players who form groups.
+These games are highly immersive, as the player’s actions matter to the group and to the game as a whole.
+When I was addicted to my online game, I greatly influenced events within the game.
+The game’s creators themselves hated me because I often defeated them.
+I felt important in the world, and these feelings carried over into my real life.
+When I feel important in a game, I feel important overall.
+Gaming today often involves immersion in a world with real-life people you can interact with.

 How Do We Stop Gaming Addiction?